quickwit-oss/quickwit/docs/configuration/index-config.md

 ## Retention policy settings

-This section describes the way Quickwit manages data retention.
-In Quickwit, the retention policy manager drops data on split basis as opposed to individually dropping documents.
+This section describes how Quickwit manages data retention.
+In Quickwit, the retention policy manager drops data on a split basis as opposed to individually dropping documents.

 ```yaml
 version: 0